roblourens/facealign/README.md

 FaceAlign
 ========

 FaceAlign is a tool that can be used to align a set of images containing faces.
-It is particularly useful for creating "time-lapse" face videos, such as this one: http://www.youtube.com/watch?v=aiqKGfIAVCY
+It is particularly useful for creating "time-lapse" face videos, such as this one : http://youtube.com/watch?v=7SXErQ4eYGU

 How it works
 ------------